Ifeoluwa-Ariyibi/Marketing-Campaign-Analysis-Project/README.md

 - Average Customer Profile: The average customer is 55 years old with an average income of 51.96k.
 - Top Performing Product: Wines are the best-performing product.
 - Underperforming Channel: Deal purchases are the least effective channel, constituting only 15.64% of purchases.

+## Recommendations
+- Focus marketing on segments defined by education, marital status, and income to boost web sales.
+- Identify and apply the successful elements of Campaign 4 in future campaigns.
+- Design marketing strategies to resonate with the average customer profile (55 years old, 51.96k income).
+- Increase focus on marketing wines, the top-performing product.
+- Investigate and improve strategies for the underperforming deal purchases channel.
+- Tailor marketing strategies to high-potential regions identified through deeper geographic analysis.
+- Implement dashboards to track KPIs and regularly adjust strategies based on data insights.